 The s_resolution column specifies the best spatial resolution of the data product in arcseconds.
 This refers to the smallest spatial feature in the observed signal that can be resolved.

 In cases where the spatial resolution varies across the field the best spatial resolution (smallest resolvable spatial feature) should be specified.
-In cases where the spatial frequency sampling of an observation is complex (e.g., interferometry) the best spatial resolution should be specified; additional characterization may be necessary to fully specify the spatial characteristics of the data.
+In cases where the spatial frequency sampling of an observation is complex (e.g., interferometry) a best spatial resolution estimate should be given ; additional characterization may be necessary to fully specify the spatial characteristics of the data.

 Time Bounds (t_min, t_max)